 For merchants, that is still valuable.
 Not every buying decision should be made on a headline number alone.

-If you want a broader buyer's guide, read our comparison of AI shopping assistants for Shopify.
+If you want a broader buyer's guide, read our 2026 comparison of AI shopping assistants for Shopify.
+For the merchant-vs-shopper distinction, see Sidekick vs AI shopping assistants.
 If you are thinking about multilingual selling and pre-purchase guidance, pair this with our article on making online shopping feel personal again.

 See Dori on Shopify if you want to evaluate a shopper-facing assistant that works across product discovery, Q&A, and global storefront conversations.